One of the most complex items you’ll nees to sort out are Permits on the Great Divide Trail. This article originally appeared on The Trek.

 For the most part, random camping is only permitted within the remote eastern portions of Banff National Park (nowhere near the GDT), or in the northern sections of the park, which I’ll describe farther down.

 The first section is the remote Spray Valley.
 Random camping is not permitted in this part of the park.
 Reservations and permits are required for the campgrounds at Burstall Lake, Birdwood, Big Springs, Marvel Lake, McBride’s Camp, and Allenby Junction.
 The last three are more popular as they are on one of the two main routes into Mount Assiniboine Provincial Park.
-For the 2020 season, reservations open January 23 at 8 a.m.
+For the 2020 season, reservations open April 16 at 8 a.m.
 MST. https://reservation.pc.gc.ca/).
 Permits are $9.80 per night, per person, plus a $11.20 reservation fee.
-There is also a cabin at Bryant Creek that can be booked for $16.60 per person, per night.
+There is also a cabin at Bryant Creek that can be booked for $16.60 per person, per night. (for 2021 the cabin will remain closed, Parks Canada is looking at rebuilding this cabin)

 The final section is the remote Howse River in the north of the park.
 Random camping is permitted as long as you are more than 2.5 miles (4 km) from the Icefields Parkway or Glacier Lake trail.
 There is also a campground that can be booked at Glacier Lake.
 While reservations are not required, a backcountry permit is still needed ($9.80 per night, per person).
 These permits can be obtained by calling the Banff Visitor Centre at 403-762-8421.